| |

 This is an easy way to serve breakfast.
 Everyone's omelet is ready at the same time.
 For those who don't like mushrooms or garlic or tomato, a no brainer.
 I serve red and green sauce on the side but sometimes I just make it Huevos Rancheros style, Italian or use leftover veggies.
 No oil or grease - low cal.

-an omelet out - buffet style.
+| Put a selection of everything you can imagine that goes into an omelet out - buffet style.
 Write the person's name on the

 baggie because they all look the same after cooking and let